Cognitive Constructivism and the Epistemic Significance of Sharp Statistical Hypotheses in Natural Sciences: Non-Linear Programming

-Observe the formal resemblance of the last feasibility and optimality conditions to a LP in standard form where the non-linearity of the problem is encapsulated in the complementarity conditions.
-These observations are the key to adapt the Simplex to solve a QP, see Stern et al. (2006) and Wolfe (1959).
-This approach leads to efficient algorithms for {\em Parametric Quadratic Programming} and the computation of {\em Efficient Frontiers}, see Alexander and Francis (1986) and Markowitz (1952, 1956, 1987).
+Observe that: (1) the VOC system (viability and optimality conditions) stated above formally resembles a LP (linear programming) problem in standard form; (2) all the non-linearity of the original QP (quadratic programming) problem is encapsulated and locked inside the CC (complementarity conditions); (3) the CC take a logical form of mutual exclusion.
+These observations are the key to adapt the Simplex to solve a (positive definite) QP, see Hadley (1964), Stern et al. (2006) and Wolfe (1959).

+The VOC plus CC stated above imply that, at an optimal solution, there must be many null elements, more specifically: There are at least $n$ null elements among $x$ and $s$; and there are at least $ml$ null elements among $yl$ e $l$.
+Moreover, $ep$ and $en$ are, respectively, the positive and negative parts of the unconstrained vector $e$, so that, by construction, there are at least $me$ null elements among $ep$ and $en$.
+Hence, in the optimal solution, there are no more than $ml+me+n$ non-zero variables, that can be written as a basic solution to the VOC linear system.
+This suggests using of the Simplex algorithm for solving QP.

+Let us assume, for convenience and without loss of generality, that $tl\geq 0$.
+The need to solve the VOC system, respecting the CCs, is expressed by the following Linear Complementarity (LC) problem: